gmarginet/SqlQueryTools/README.md

 You can turn on this feature at sql file level by using the properties window of the file, or change the default for new files via 'Tools/Options/SqlQueryTools'.

+### Table variable declaration support

+Table varable declaration support was added in version 1.5.
+Before this version the code generation failed with the error: Variable @VariableName is used in the query, but it is not defined in the 'Parameter Declaration'.

+To make this possible the parsing of the sql code has been rewritten.
+The extra advantage is that we don't need the 'End Of Parameter Declaration' marker line anymore.
+So whem you create a new Sql Tools file it is no longer added.
+In existing files the line is ignored as any other comment line.

 ### License

 MIT